 However, it is important to stress that further down the funnel, the audience size is significantly reduced because of natural churn (day 7 retention rate is only around 10% on average).
 One may argue that these users are low quality, but signals of low quality are just as and even more important than good quality — which means marketing optimization becomes more limited.

-By the later stages, the user will clearly understand the value the app has to them, and consider it worth their time (maybe their money, too) even among the tens or hundreds of other apps crowding their device and clamouring for similar amounts of attention.
+By the later stages, the user will clearly understand the value the app has to them, and consider it worth their time (maybe their money, too) even among the tens or hundreds of other apps crowding their device and clamoring for similar amounts of attention.
 Based on that, opt-in rates should be at their highest later in the user journey.

 Ultimately, there is no right or wrong, but rather a tradeoff between campaign optimization and audience size, and opt-in rates.
 It depends on what’s your goal, who is your audience, and are they familiar with your brand/app.